opencog/learn/run/4-gram-class/README.md

 * `test-data` -- Directory containing evaluation corpora.
 These can be used to measure parser covereage, and to compare the operation of different parsers.

+* `run-gram-cogserver.sh`: Starts a guile shell, runs the atomspace, starts the cogserver in the background, and opens the storage database, and loads the disjuncts from the database.

+* `run-all-gram.sh`: combines all of the above steps into one.